When intelligence and exams don’t line up

 Many bright children struggle to show what they know in the UK school system.
 Not because they lack ability.
 Not because they don’t care.
 But because school measures a very narrow slice of what intelligence actually is.

 In secondary school, intelligence is mostly demonstrated through timed exams, written answers, and recall under pressure.
-Success depends on speed, organisation, sustained focus, and neat expression on paper.
+Success depends on speed, organisation, sustained focus, and structured expression on paper.

 Those skills matter.
 But they are not the whole picture.